 Clarion’s blog is aimed at new and emerging writers of science fiction, fantasy, and horror.
-We feature Monday discussions of craft, mid-month guest blogs by representatives of the SF&F marketplace, month-end guest blogs by established SF&F authors, and a Thursday feature called “Spec Tech” that provides writers with useful science and world-building tidbits from experts in diverse fields.
+We feature interviews with writers, discussions of craft, and guest blogs by representatives of the SF&F marketplace and established SF&F authors.

 The Clarion Foundation is the fund-raising organization for the Clarion Science Fiction & Fantasy Writers’ Workshop.
 Clarion was founded in 1968 to train talented speculative fiction writers for careers in the field.
 Graduates of the Clarion workshop include acclaimed authors such as Octavia Butler, Cory Doctorow, Robert Crais, Kelly Link, and Kim Stanley Robinson.

 The blog was inactive from 2014 – 2017, and is currently under reconstruction.
 It is currently being managed by the writers of the Clarion newsletter (Isabel Yap, Nick Stenner, and Deborah Bailey).
 We are always looking for volunteers to help us with our efforts – if you’re interested, please get in touch!

 Our deep, heartfelt thanks goes out to all who have contributed their time and knowledge to the Clarion Blog over the years.